Courses Offered By Department

 AP English 4 Literature and Composition (040)

-Prerequisite: Any student who has passed English I, English II, and English III is eligible and is encouraged to take the AP Literature course
+Prerequisite: Any student who has passed English I, II, and III is eligible and is encouraged to take the AP Literature course

 English Electives